Make Your Next Trip Extraordinary

 Best Times to Go

 Late October to mid-December.
 The rainy season is over, the landscapes are still ultra-tropical green, and the ocean is bathtub-warm (80s), with exceptional clarity for scuba diving and snorkeling.
-Moreover, you avoid the peak-season rates that kick in on December 18.
+Moreover, you avoid the peak-season rates that kick in around December 18.

 The period beginning two weeks after Easter (once the Mexican Easter break is over) and ending in May affords the same rate benefits but without the green backdrop, as you’re now in the driest months of the year; ocean temps are cooler but still in the low to mid 70s.
 Hotels, restaurants, and attractions are much less busy during both of these shoulder seasons.